Table of Contents

 Did you know that when dogs are…

-They can also make that stance when they are trying to understand what you are saying to them.
-Perhaps your pooch wants you to say his favorite words: “walk,” “treat” or “let’s go for car ride!”
+They can also make that stance when trying to understand what you are saying to them.
+Perhaps your puppy wants you to say his favorite words: “walk,” “treat,” or “let’s go for a car ride!”

 The eyebrows often move as the dog looks around, which can make a dog look pensive, and the dog doesn’t look that energetic, which can be confused with sad.

-Your puppy could be asking for some love and attention, or he may need some help scratching a hard-to-reach itch.
+Your puppy could be asking for some love and attention, or he may need help scratching a hard-to-reach itch.
 This could be a sign of submission, too.

 RELATED: 11 vital dog care tips

-The dog might not be recognizing you, your superiority or isn't too friendly with you.
+The dog might not recognize you, your superiority, or isn't too friendly with you.
 Exposing their belly to other dogs is also a sign of submission, which shows that he does not want to challenge the other dog.

 The telling sign is all about bent elbows.
-A play bow, single paw raise, double paw raise (yes even as when jumping up), batting with paw, tap dancing etc. all are meant to convey friendliness and sociability.” – Open Paw, a non-profit pets organization.
+A play bow, single paw raise, double paw raise (yes even as when jumping up), batting with a paw, tap dancing, etc. all are meant to convey friendliness and sociability.” – Open Paw, a non-profit pets organization.

-Your dog can even lift his paw when he's meeting a new dog or person or finds himself in a new place and feels uncertain.
+Your dog can even lift his paw when meeting a new dog or person or finds himself in a new place and feels uncertain.

 What is the big deal about dogs chasing their tails?
-This is quite possibly one of the most popular and interesting dog facts for kids.
+This is possibly one of the most popular and exciting dog facts for kids.